-Research advances understanding of autismNovember 7th, 2012 in Autism spectrum disorders
+Research advances understanding of autismNovember 7, 2012 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—Research by scientists from the Centre for Brain Research at the University of Auckland has uncovered new information about the mechanisms underlying autism spectrum disorders (ASDs), to be published in the next issue of the prestigious Journal of Neuroscience.

 Principal investigator, Dr Johanna Montgomery, says the findings are highly significant: "We're moving beyond simply what happens in ASDs and starting to understand how it happens."

 The behavioural manifestations of ASDs are well documented and include impaired communication and socialisation, learning difficulties, and repetitive or stereotyped behaviours.
 These behavioural characteristics are in turn associated with a wide range of gene mutations.
 Many of these mutated genes are responsible for the production of specific proteins in the neurons of the brain.